Publish With Us

-Authors are responsible for obtaining all permissions for materials, either textual or visual, that appear in their book.
+Authors are responsible for obtaining all permissions for materials, either textual or visual, that appear in their books.
 Please consult with your in-house editor if you require guidance in obtaining permissions.

 Please do not send digital files or hard copies in multiple shipments or e-mails.
 Collect all material and send in one shipment or e-mail when you send the final manuscript.

-Please note that we will require the original data file (Jpeg, Tiff, EPS etc) for any image that is placed into a word file as it is not always possible to extract images from a word file for use in our page layout software.
-Providing images as hard copy or separate digital files also ensures the best quality reproduction in your book.
+Please note that we will require the original data file (JPG, TIFF, EPS, etc.) for any image that is placed into a word file as it is not always possible to extract images from a word file for use in our page layout software.
+Providing images as hard copies or as separate digital files also ensures the highest possible quality of reproduction in your book.

 - Remove any dust on the bed of your scanner and photo with a lint free cloth.